Keele's colours and badges

 The AU crest (left) is unusual for having added a swan motif to the usual; scythe, book and heraldic devices.
 This shield also has a unique presentation of the chevron.

-"The website of Lord’s, the Home of Cricket, states that the red and gold (affectionately referred to as 'egg and bacon') appeared for the first time in the 1860s.
-It has been suggested that the MCC borrowed its colours from I Zingari, the first and grandest of the wandering clubs founded in the 1860s and whose colours were black, red and gold, but this is unlikely."
+"The website of Lord’s, the Home of Cricket, states that their red and gold (affectionately referred to as 'egg and bacon') appeared for the first time in the 1860s.
+It has been suggested that the MCC borrowed its colours from I Zingari, the first and grandest of the wandering clubs founded in the 1860s and whose colours were black, red and gold."

 A faded hand drawing of the University College arms by one of the earliest students...